heefan/leetcode-notes/readme.md

 Learning Steps:
 1. Target for patterns
   * understand all the algorithms
   * remember the code the patterns
   * Around 150 questions.
   * Require you to complete any prototype questions within 5 min.
 2. Practice medium questions to expand your perspective.
   * In the stage, the purpose is to know more ideas.
 3. Contest
   * Join the contest to gain more confidence.

 ### Prepare for An Interview

-The efficient way is the followings,

-If you don't know the answer after reading the question,
-1. to find out what knowledge the question tries to ask.
-It might be dfs, backtracking, etc.

-If you roughly know how to crack the question, but you cannot program it
-1. find out the best coding way that you can remember.

-If you are preparing for an interview,
 1. dry run your solution, and point out the key points
 2. indicate the time complexity and space complexity
 3. Confirm with the interviewer.
 4. Code it.
   * if prototype question, require to complete within 5 min
   * if medium+ questions, require to complete within 10 min if hard questions, you should be able to analyze them.